david-nossebro/blog/README.md

     []  Add social media links (partly done)
 []  TEST - Add way to generate 1000 entries and see how the site behaves []  Refactor CSS -> What to use?
+[]  Create component for "SocialLinks" on contact page []  Create component for form on contact page
-[]  Refactor to use typescript?
+[]  Create component for Previous/Next navigation in blog-template []  Refactor to use typescript?
 []  Plot blog entries to map
     [X]  Add OpenStreetMap to new "Tracks" map